iauns/cpm/README.rst

 * Automatically manages code retrieval and the building of CPM modules and externals.
 * Allows the use of multiple different versions of the same statically linked module in the same build.
-* All CPM module code will be included in any generated project solution.
+* Built entirely in CMake.
+Nothing else is required.
 * Encourages small well-tested and composable code modules.
 Similar to NPM.
-* Built entirely in CMake.
-Nothing else is required.
+* All CPM module code will be included in any generated project solution.
+* Will automatically detect naming conflicts based on the names you assign modules.
+A failure will occur at CMake configuration if there is conflict.

 Limitations
 -----------